 Further analysis at the California level provides important information on differences and trends that may go undetected at the national level.
 In California, a large and ethnically diverse state, African Americans constitute 6% of the general population (32% of whom are below the age of 18), but represent approximately 36% of children in the CWS.
 Hispanics/Latinos comprise approximately 32% of the general population in California with 43% being below the age of 18, and constitute 32% of children in the state CWS.
 Native Americans represent 0.5% of California's population and constitute approximately 1.5% of the children in the CWS.
 Asian American/Pacific Islanders are under-represented in California's CWS, as they constitute approximately 11% of California's general population, with approximately 30% being younger than 18, but represent just 2% of the children in the CWS.
-While Whites comprise approximately 47% of the population in the state, with only 20% being below the age of 18, they constitute 30% of the children in California's CWS (Public Policy Institute of California, 2001; Needell, Webster, Cuccaro-Alamin, Armijo, Lee, Brookhart, Lery, Shaw & Kim, 2001; U.S. Bureau of the Census, 2000).
+While Whites comprise approximately 47% of the population in California's CWS (Public Policy Institute of California, 2001; Needell, Webster, Cuccaro-Alamin, Armijo, Lee, Brookhart, Lery, Shaw & Kim, 2001; U.S. Bureau of the Census, 2000).